Nickmyt/Nickmyt/README.md

-### Hi there 👋, my name is Nick
+### Hi there 👋, my name is Nickolaos
-I am a fourth year Informatics Student at the University of Piraeus.
+I am a fifth year Informatics Student at the University of Piraeus, need to finish thesis.

 - 🔭 I’m currently working on my Thesis
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently working and figuring stuff out.
 - 📫 How to reach me: nikmyttas2@gmail.com
 - ⚡ Fun fact: V2hhdCdzIElLRUEncyBmYXZvdXJpdGUgcHJvZ3JhbW1pbmcgbGFuZ3VhZ2U/CgpBc3NlbWJseQ==